n-carvajal/100-Days-03-Treasure-Island/README.md

 ### Instructions

-Make your own "Choose Your Own Adventure" game.
-Use conditionals such as `if`, `else`, and `elif` statements to lay out the logic and the story's path in your program.
+Make your own "Choose Your Adventure" game using conditionals such as `if`, `else`, and `elif` statements to lay out the logic and the story's path in your program.